-The Petzl Iko Core headtorch comes from Petzl’s ‘Performance’ range for more technical activities, and packs quite a punch.
-Essentially an Iko headlamp with the added power and flexibility of Petzl’s ‘core’ rechargeable Li-Ion battery, the result is eye-catching, potent and ready for action.
-In fact, it's one of the best head torches we've tried.
+Petzl make some of the very best head torches around.
+The Iko Core comes from the specialist brand's ‘Performance’ range for more technical activities, and it packs quite a punch.
+Essentially this is an Iko headlamp with the added power and flexibility of Petzl’s ‘core’ rechargeable Li-Ion battery, and the result is an eye-catching, potent headlamp, totally ready for action.
 Read on for our full Petzl Iko Core head torch review.

 - Hit the track with a pair of the best trail running shoes

 - Not going hands-free?
 These are the best torches